Dental therapists are a proven tool to help expand access and prevent this unnecessary spending.

 - Dental therapists are midlevel providers similar to physician assistants in medicine, and deliver preventive and routine restorative care.
 They are highly educated, well trained, and tested professionals—and like dental hygienists and dental assistants, dentists may hire and supervise them.

 - Dental therapists are not a threat to dentists nor to the quality of care provided to patients.
-HB 649 and SB 684 will allow dental therapists to increase a practice’s revenue and allow dentists more opportunity to focus on more complex procedures.
+SB 152 will allow dental therapists to increase a practice’s revenue and allow dentists more opportunity to focus on more complex procedures.

 Dental Therapists provide safe, high-quality care.